kidscancode/webpresentations/booth/booth slides.md

 ## Start early

-The best way to become a good programmer is to program A LOT!
+The best way to become a good programmer is to practice!

 ---